Lt.-Col. Charles Edward Tyson1

 Last Edited=29 Aug 2010

-Lt.-Col. Charles Edward Tyson lived at Rudd Hall, Catterick, Yorkshire, England.1 He gained the rank of Lieutenant-Colonel in the service of the Royal Artillery.1 He was decorated with the award of the Military Cross (M.C.).1
+Lt.-Col. Charles Edward Tyson lived at Rudd Hall, Catterick, Yorkshire, EnglandG.1 He gained the rank of Lieutenant-Colonel in the Royal Artillery.1 He was awarded the Military Cross (M.C.)1

 Child of Lt.-Col. Charles Edward Tyson